data2health/informatics-playbook/docs/chapters/chapter_3.md

 ### 4. Encourage the formation of an educational community around an educational resource

+A quick and simple way to encourage community formation is to start a Slack workspace associated with a resource.
+Encourage discussion and questions there.

 ### 5. Foster growth and updates of your material through quarterly hackathons or sprints